Team-parashurama/Homelock-system-/README.md

 A smart digital home security system designed to provide secure, convenient, and reliable access control for residential spaces.

-## ✨ Key Features

-### 🔑 Password Authentication
-Provides secure access using a password and helps ensure that only authorized users can enter.

-### 🚫 Unauthorized Access Protection
-Helps prevent unwanted entry by restricting access to users with an incorrect password.

-### 🚪 Digital Door Lock
-Provides electronic control of the door locking and unlocking process, reducing the need for traditional keys.

-### 🏠 Inside & Outside Access
-Supports secure access management for people entering and leaving the house.

-### ⏱️ Automatic Door Closing
-Helps improve security when a person accidentally leaves the door open by providing automatic closing after a predefined time.

-### 🔓 Inside Unlocking
-Provides a convenient way to unlock the door from inside when leaving the house.

-### 🔒 Enhanced Security
-Combines multiple security features to provide an additional layer of protection for the home.

-### ⚡ Fast Digital Operation
-Provides quick and consistent response for different door-access requirements.

-### 🏡 User Convenience
-Reduces the need for manual key-based access and provides a convenient way to manage home entry and exit.

 ## 💡 Why We Use This System